-From Dan on December 31st, 2008 in Green Remodeling
+From Dean Dowd on December 31, 2008 in Green Remodeling

 Yet working from home may not be for everybody.
 It has its pros and cons.
 And it certainly deserves some careful consideration.
 I find there is a duality to working from home.
 That is, what is a pro one day, may be a con the next.
 Perhaps you will agree…